 Soren Lemonius has served as a member of our board of directors since 2020.
 Mr. Lemonius is currently a managing general partner at Sunstone Life Science Ventures, a venture capital firm.
 Prior to that, Mr. Lemonius served as Chief Technology Officer at Danionics A/S, a Danish technology company, from November 1998 to September 2003.
 Earlier in his career, Mr. Lemonius was Innovation Manager at FOSS Analytical A/S, a Danish analytics company, from September 1991 to October 1998.
 Mr. Lemonius holds a Master's Degree in Experimental Cell Biology from University of Southern Denmark.
 We believe that Mr. Lemonius is qualified to serve as a member of our board of directors due to his extensive market experience.
-Mr. Lemonius will resign immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.

 Chandra Leo, M.D. has served as a member of our board of directors since 2020.
 Dr. Leo currently serves as an Investment Advisor at HBM Partners, a Swiss investment firm.
 His board and investment experience at HBM Partners includes biotechnology and medtech companies such as ESBATech AG (acquired by Alcon/Novartis), a Swiss biotechnology company, Homology Medicines Inc. (IPO NASDAQ), a genetic medicines company, ObsEva SA (IPO NASDAQ), a Swiss biopharmaceutical company, Symbiomix Therapeutics, LLC (acquired by Lupin), a medical technology company, CardiacAssist Inc. (acquired by LivaNova), a medical device company, and Gynesonics, Inc, a healthcare company.
 Prior to that, Dr. Leo worked as a Principal at Wellington Partners, a venture capital firm, from 2003 to 2007.
 Earlier in his career, Dr. Leo served as a Physician at the University Hospital Leipzig from 1999 to 2001, and as a postdoctoral scientist at Stanford University Medical Center from 1997 to 1999.
 Dr. Leo holds a Medical Doctoral Degree from the Freie Universität Berlin and an M.B.A. with distinction from INSEAD.
 We believe that Dr. Leo is qualified to serve as a member of our board of directors due to his investment and biomedical experience.
-Dr. Leo will resign immediately prior the effectiveness of the registrations statement of which this prospectus forms a part.

 Erez Chimovits has served as a member of our board of directors since 2020.
 Mr. Chimovits is a Partner at OrbiMed Israel, an investment firm.
 Mr. Chimovits currently serves as a director of several publicly traded companies including BiomX, Inc., a biotechnology company, LogicBio Therapeutics, Inc., a biotechnology company, and Novus Therapeutics, Inc., a pharmaceutical company, as well as several private companies.
 Mr. Chimovits has extensive operational experience, including senior managerial experience at public companies.
 Prior to joining OrbiMed, he was Chief Executive Officer of NasVax Ltd., a Swiss biotechnology company, and served different roles at Compugen USA Inc., a biotechnology company, formerly as President and as Executive Vice President in Commercial Operations.
 Mr. Chimovits earned his M.B.A., M.Sc. in Microbiology, and his B.Sc. from Tel Aviv University.
 We believe that Mr. Chimovits is qualified to serve on our board of directors based on his roles on several public and private boards of directors as well as his extensive experience in investing in healthcare companies.
-Mr. Chimovits will resign immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.